- Effortless overclocking

 All the while, those dual AeroBlade fans keep the air circulating surprisingly quietly.
 The hot air blasted out of the Predator is occasionally intense enough to roast marshmallows, so you’ll want to keep those vents clear at all times, but I wasn’t concerned about the machine itself overheating at any point.
 And as mentioned, you can monitor the laptop’s temperature via Acer’s app.

-One area which did disappoint was the SSD speeds.
+SSD speeds, meanwhile, are rather disappointing.
 CrystalDiskMark recorded read speeds of 523Mbps and write speeds of 482Mbps, which falls behind most gaming rivals.

 Related: Best PC games